openid/OpenYOLO-Spec/common/definitions.md

   Typically, the display picture is either a picture of the user, an avatar that they have chosen, or one they been assigned.

 - An optional _password_, which is a human-readable secret used to authenticate with the service.
-Specifically, this field _must not_ be used to store secrets that a user would not use directly, such as bearer tokens.
+Specifically, this field MUST NOT be used to store secrets that a user would not use directly, such as bearer tokens.

 - An optional _ID token_, which provides "proof of access" to the identifier